Carbon Monoxide Poisoning from Your Heating System

 First things first, place carbon monoxide detectors around your house.
 Carbon monoxide detectors are as essential as smoke detectors.
-These electronic devices emit noise when they detect a sufficient amount of carbon monoxide.
+These electronic devices emit noise when they detect a life-threatening amount of carbon monoxide.

-Since carbon monoxide is colorless, odorless, and tasteless, this is the ONLY way to detect the dangerous gas.
+Since carbon monoxide is colorless, odorless, and tasteless, detectors are the ONLY way to identify the dangerous gas.

 To maximize their effectiveness, place one near your heating system and place one on every floor.
-If your carbon monoxide detector alarms, evacuate your house.
+If your carbon monoxide detector alarm sounds evacuate your house and seek fresh air.

 Test your carbon monoxide detectors as regularly as you test your smoke alarms.